FUSAKLA/promruval/examples/human_readable.md

   check-prometheus-limitations
     - All rules expression does not use any experimental PromQL functions
+    - All rules expression uses underscores as separators in large numbers in PromQL expression.
+Example: 1_000_000
     - All rules expression does not use data older than `6h0m0s`
     - All rules does not use any of the `cluster`,`locality`,`prometheus-type`,`replica` labels is in its expression